openpnp/openpnp/Linear-Transformed-Axes.md

 The ReferenceLinearTransformAxis is a multi-input axis transformation.
 It can take the coordinates of several inut axes and create one transformed output coordinate.

 In OpenPnP the typical use case is to compensate for non-squareness of the machine, i.e. when the axes are mechanically not perfectly 90° to each other.
-On this page we will most just explore this problem.
+On this page we will mostly just explore this problem.

 However, non-squareness compensation is just one possibility out of many.
 Multiple ReferenceLinearTransformAxis can be combined to create a full [Affine Transformation](https://en.wikipedia.org/wiki/Affine_transformation).
-From the Wikipedia:

-> Examples of affine transformations include translation, scaling, homothety, similarity, reflection, rotation, shear mapping, and compositions of them in any combination and sequence.

-So if your problem is one of those, some pointers are at the end.
+Some pointers [at the end](#rotate-the-machine-table).

 ## ReferenceLinearTransformAxis